roman-milk/roman-milk.github.io/a-christmas-tart-with-a-heart.md

+===

- ****** A Christmas Tart ... with a Heart ****** bygeronimo_appleby© Jenny smiled, and to her surprise the smile came naturally, not one of her professional masks.
+Jenny smiled, and to her surprise the smile came naturally, not one of her professional masks.
 She felt sorry for the young man who seemed so obviously agitated as he stole glances at her, thinking she didn't notice his appraisal.
 Her voice came out soft and soothing.
 "There really is nothing to worry about," she said.
 Jenny shifted in her seat and uncrossed her legs, drawing John's eyes to the fact of her stockings.
 "I'll take good care of you."
 He wasn't a bad looking bloke.
 And there was a vulnerability about him that Jenny, while not quite able to put her finger on it, not just then, found endearing.
 Maybe she was getting soft as middle age approached?

  Or perhaps it was just the wine.